CrunchyData/postgres-operator/docs/content/architecture/disaster-recovery.md

 Note that when using this method, the PostgreSQL Operator can only restore one cluster from each pgBackRest repository at a time.
 Using the above example, one can only perform one restore from `oldcluster` at a given time.
+Additionally, if the cluster being utilized for restore is in another namespace than the cluster being created, the proper namespace can be specified using the `--restore-from-namespace` option.

 When using the restore to a new cluster method, the PostgreSQL Operator takes the following actions: